Who is Crazy Horse?

 Interview with Kingsley M. Bray

-Kingsley M. Bray has studied the Lakota & Plains Indians for over 20yrs.
-His book Crazy Horse: A Lakota Life is considered one of the definitive books on the life of Crazy Horse.
+Kingsley M. Bray has studied the Lakota & Plains Indians for over 20 years.
+His book Crazy Horse: A Lakota Life is considered one of the definitive books on the life of the Lakota war chief Crazy Horse.

 Full Interview About Crazy Horse with Kingsley Bray